-Note • Server name or host name is case sensitive, use the same name as provided in your license file.
+Note • The server name or host name is case sensitive.
+Use the same name as provided in your license file.

-7. Lmtool now displays the triad details in the familiar format, where The top node represents the complete triad address (port@host1;port@host2;port@host3) and the leaf nodes are the Primary, Secondary and Tertiary servers.
+7. Imtools now displays the triad details in the familiar format, where the top node represents the complete triad address (port@host1,port@host2,port@host3) and the leaf nodes are the primary, secondary, and tertiary server.